Ranjana script

-The Rañjanā script (Lantsa) is an abugida writing system which developed in the 11th century and until the mid-20th century was used in an area from Nepal to Tibet by the Newar people, the historic inhabitants of the Kathmandu Valley, to write Sanskrit and Newar (Nepal Bhasa).
-Nowadays it is also used in Buddhist monasteries in China, especially in the Tibetan Buddhist areas within the Tibet Autonomous Region, Sichuan, Yunnan, Qinghai and Gansu; Mongolia, and Japan.
+The Rañjanā script (Lantsa) is an abugida, one of the Nepalese scripts, used to write Sanskrit and Newari (Nepal Bhasa).
+It was used across regions from Nepal to Tibet by the Newar people, the historic inhabitants of the Kathmandu Valley, from the 11th century until the mid-20th century.
+Nowadays it is also used in Buddhist monasteries in China, Mongolia, and Japan.
 It is normally written from left to right but the Kutakshar form is written from top to bottom.
-It is also considered to be the standard Nepali calligraphic script.
+It is also considered to be the standard Nepalese calligraphic script.

 History

 Rañjanā is a Brahmic script which developed around 1100 CE.
 It was used in Nepal and is still used in Nepal by the Newar people to write the Newar language.
 The script is also used in most of the Mahayana and Vajrayana monasteries.
-Along with the Prachalit Nepal alphabet, it is considered one of the scripts of Nepal.
-It is the formal script of Nepal duly registered in the United Nation while applying for the free Nation.
+Along with the Newar script, it is considered one of the scripts of Nepal.
+It is the formal script of Nepal duly registered in the United Nations while applying for free Nation status.
 The Aṣṭasāhasrikā Prajñāpāramitā Sūtra lettered in gold ink by Bhiksu Ananda of Kapitanagar and dating back to the Nepal Sambat year 345 (1215 CE) is an early example of the script.

 After falling into disuse in the mid-20th century, the script has recently seen an increased use.
 It is used by many local governments such as those of Kathmandu Metropolitan City, Lalitpur Sub-Metropolitan City, Bhaktapur Municipality, Thimi Municipality, Kirtipur Municipality, Banepa Municipality, in signboards, letter pads, and such.
 Regular programs are held in the Kathmandu Valley to promote the script and training classes are held to preserve the language.
 The script is being endorsed by the Nepal Bhasa movement and is used for headings in newspapers and websites.
 A Nepalese-German project is trying to conserve the manuscripts of Rañjanā script.